Nordelta, Buenos Aires: History

 A severe car accident took place in Nordelta, on October 18, 2009.
 Four people died when a car sunk into an artificial lake inside the property.

-In late 2021, there was an invasion of carpinchos (capybaras), which destroyed lawns, bit dogs, caused traffic accidents, and deposited excrement.
+In late 2021, there was an invasion of carpinchos (capybaras), which destroyed lawns, bit dogs, caused traffic accidents, and deposited excrement to a point where some residents were forced to fence their lawns from their encroachment.
 Ecologist Enrique Viale said it was a mistake to view the influx as an invasion: "It's the other way round: Nordelta invaded the ecosystem of the carpinchos".
-Some critics of Nordelta as an enclave for the wealthy have satirically supported the carpinchos recovering their habitat.
-Capybaras have been used as a symbol of class war in Argentina.
+Some critics of Nordelta as an enclave for the wealthy have satirically supported the carpinchos recovering their habitat, viewing them as a symbol of class war in Argentina.

+Family Structure

+The family structures in Nordelta, a wealthy suburban area in Greater Buenos Aires, mostly follow international and national trends influenced by the economic and social environment of the region.
+The nuclear family, made up of a married couple with professional jobs and their children, is the most common.
+Many families can afford to hire servants, which helps them manage a dual-income household while still being involved in their children's lives.
+Education and extracurricular activities are highly valued, allowing children to develop both academically and personally.

+Extended families are less common in Nordelta compared to other areas of Argentina.
+However, close relationships with extended family members, like grandparents, are maintained through childcare and family gatherings, even if they don't live together.

+Single-parent and blended families are also present, but they may face more challenges due to the high costs of living in such an affluent area.
+Single-parent families, in particular, might struggle financially compared to dual-income households.
+Blended families may encounter difficulties fitting into the traditional family model that still exists in these communities.
+However, both types of families are becoming more accepted as Argentine society evolves.

+Child-free families, especially among younger, career-focused couples, are also more common in Nordelta.
+These families often choose not to have children due to their lifestyle preferences.
+While there may be some social pressure to follow the traditional family model, Nordelta's progressive, upscale community is increasingly open to accepting various family types.

 Criticism

-Environmentalists disapprove of Nordelta because it is built on the wetlands of the major River Paraná, second only to the Amazon in South America.
+Environmentalists disapprove of Nordelta because it is built on the wetlands of the River Paraná, a major river second only to the Amazon in South America in terms of size.
 Enrique Viale said "Wealthy real-estate developers with government backing have to destroy nature in order to sell clients the dream of living in the wild – because the people who buy those homes want nature, but without the mosquitoes, snakes or capybaras".

-The vast Paraná wetlands have been encroached upon by urban sprawl and by cattle and soy farmers, partly responsible for wildfires that have destroyed vast areas.
+The vast Paraná wetlands have been encroached upon by urban sprawl and cattle and soy farmers, partly responsible for wildfires that have destroyed vast areas.
 Wetland projects like Nordelta prevent the land from absorbing rains, so extreme rainfall leads to flooding of nearby, poorer, neighbourhoods.